thehonorguard/mkdocs/docs/RoleGuide/AT.md

 ![ M2A1 Slammer (Urban Purpose Variant) facing 45°.]()

-(Fig. 4: M2A4 Slammer (Urban Purpose) facing 45 Degrees left from camera.)
+*(Fig. 4: M2A4 Slammer (Urban Purpose) facing 45 Degrees left from camera.)*

 Let's analyze the weakpoints we will be able to hit & penetrate from this perspective, as well as the armor that we should avoid.

 ![ M2A1 Slammer (Urban Purpose Variant) facing 45°, reactive armor and weakpoints marked.]()

-(Fig. 5: M2A4 Slammer.
-Reactive Armor is marked in orange, the turret in green, the Commander's Remote-Operated Machinegun in Blue and the Threads in Cyan.)
+*(Fig. 5: M2A4 Slammer.
+Reactive Armor is marked in orange, the turret in green, the Commander's Remote-Operated Machinegun in Blue and the Threads in Cyan.)*

 As for armor, the tank is encased entirely in composite armor.
 Additionally, the tank has a portion of it's front, side and threads covered up with reactive armor.
-Weakpoints recognizeable with the bare eye from this angle are the gun, turret, HMG and threads.
+Weakpoints recognizable with the bare eye from this angle are the gun, turret, HMG and threads.

 Since a catastrophic kill within the first shot is highly unlikely, we now need to balance risk and potential damage to decide what weakpoint to aim for: